Search documentation...

 2. Event models

-Event models are for timestamp ordered events, for example transactions or clicks.
+Event models, conversely, are for timestamp ordered events (for example, transactions or clicks).

 Model order columns

-You'll notice that both model types require you to select a column to determine the ordering of rows in the model.
+You'll notice that event models require you to select a timestamp column to determine the ordering of rows in the model.

-Event models are similar, but the order column is also used for incremental processing.
+The timestamp column is used for incremental processing.
 Hightouch will only pull in new events on subsequent runs to prevent re-processing rows that have already been processed.
 This significantly improves performance of the identity resolution process and reduces cost on your warehouse.

 Identifier selection

 After you select your model, you need to configure which identifiers are present on this model.
-You can choose from some defaults, or you can create your own by typing anything into the identifier text box.
+You can choose from Hightouch's default options, or you can create your own by typing anything into the identifier text box.

 Custom identifier